SamArsanios/cabin-quest-api/README.md

 # Cabin Quest API

 This RESTFUL API was built with Ruby on Rails, and Postgres for the databases as the final capstone project at Microverse.
-With this API, cabins can be added to database and favourites can be added by users.The repo for the front-end application can be accessed [here](https://github.com/SamArsanios/cabin-quest)
+With this API, cabins can be added to database and favourites can be added by users.
+The repo for the front-end application can be accessed [here](https://github.com/SamArsanios/cabin-quest)

 ## Features